alphagov/govuk-developer-docs/source/manual/nagstamon.html.md

 To connect Nagstamon to an Icinga instance:

-- Go in to the Settings
+- Go in to the Settings.
-- Select "New server..."
+- Select "New server...".
+- Choose "Monitor Type" of "Icinga".
-- Enter an appropriate "Monitor name", "Integration" for example.
+- Enter an appropriate "Monitor name", "GOV.UK Integration" for example.
-- Enter the URL for the Icinga instance to the Monitor URL and Monitor CGI URL fields.
+- Enter the URL for the Icinga instance to the Monitor URL and Monitor CGI URL fields (i.e. `https://alert.integration.publishing.service.gov.uk/` should be entered in both fields for integration).
-- Make the Username and Password blank, and tick "Save password"
+- Leave the Username and Password blank, and tick "Save password".
-- Click "OK"
+- Click "OK".

 ### Actions